 Andover and Andover Lake Park will glow with decorations.
 Stroll on walkways marked by luminaries or ride in a horse-drawn wagon.
-Join a soup supper, visit Santa and take part in a Christmas tree silent auction.
-Refreshments & kids crafts at the American Legion Building from 5pm to 7pm.
+Soup supper and Christmas goodies, refreshments & kids crafts at the American Legion Building from 5pm to 7pm.
 Visit candle-lit Jenny Lind Chapel and hear live Christmas music from 6pm to 8pm.

 This beautiful Christmas service is one you won’t want to miss.
 It begins in Andover’s Augustana Lutheran Church and concludes by walking to candlelit Jenny Lind Chapel for communion.
 The service features special choral and instrumental music by Augustana College students and faculty.
 Refreshments follow the service at Augustana Church.
 Service begins at 7:30pm.

 For over 160 years this early morning (6:30 a.m.) service has been held at Augustana Lutheran Church.
 The service is held in a setting similar to that used by the Swedish congregation in 1870.
 The choir sings a Swedish anthem and the service is in English.
 Candles in the pews, altar and windows illuminate the sanctuary.
 Service begins at 6:30am.

 One of the largest free outdoor holiday light displays in Northern Illinois, the Festival of Lights, returns with dazzling displays that will delight both adults and children.
 This signature winter event is a drive-through of more than one mile of spectacular lighted displays, many of which are animated, and are illuminated by tens of thousands of bulbs.
 Staged at Aurora's gem, Phillips Park, the festival will be open from 5 - 9 pm Sunday through Thursday and 5 - 10 pm Friday and Saturday.